GOP negotiator says White House ‘refusing to negotiate’ on work requirements

 House Democrats have been adamantly opposed to any tougher work requirements as part of a final deal — a change rejected by most members of both the Congressional Black and Progressive caucuses.
 Combined, those groups constitute a bulk of the Democratic Caucus.

-Rep. Steven Horsford (D-Nev.), the chairman of the Black Caucus, told reporters Thursday that the charge would hurt low-income families, suggesting that if Republicans want to heighten work requirements they should also look into separate reforms, like a minimum wage hike and childcare subsidies.
+Rep. Steven Horsford (D-Nev.), the chairman of the Black Caucus, told reporters Thursday that the charge would hurt low-income families, suggesting that if Republicans want to heighten work requirements, they should also look into separate reforms such as a minimum wage hike and childcare subsidies.

 “We need work to pay for itself,” he said.

-Horsford also said Democrats are pressing Biden to hold firm in his opposition to the Republicans’ demand for tougher work requirements as part of the debt ceiling package.
+Horsford also said Democrats are pressing Biden to hold firm in his opposition to the Republicans’ demands for tougher work requirements as part of the debt ceiling package.

 “We’ve also made it clear to the White House, to reiterate to the president, to continue to fight — to stand strong with the American people and House Democrats against Republican attempts on work requirements, or weakening water and environmental protections on permitting.”

-Graves’ comments on work requirements come a week out from June 1, the day Treasury Secretary Janet Yellen has said the U.S. could default by.
+Graves’s comments on work requirements come a week out from June 1, the day Treasury Department Secretary Janet Yellen has said the U.S. could default by.
 McHenry on Thursday said that deadline is upping the pressure on negotiators.

 “The pressure is on,” he said.
 “And the White House recognizes that, we recognize that, but there are certain terms that have to be met for this to make its way through the House of Representatives.
 And those things need to be dealt with.”